JuanBrugera/TU-telegram-bot/README.md

 telegram-venv/bin/python -m telegram-bot
 ```

-Our bot will be running and waiting for our messages
+Our bot will be running and waiting for our messages.

 ## How to use our bot

 ### Setting application.conf
-You have a file called application-template.conf
+You have a file called application-template.conf.

 Copy it into a new one called application.conf with your configuration.

-Each parameter is explained in the file itself
+Each parameter is explained in the file itself.

 ### Sending a link
 The bot will recognize any link that starts with _*https://www.tu.com/products/...*_